 Welcome to my blog!
-This is a place where I will share innovations in the community development space that I’ve learned about and am putting to practice in projects where Hope is involved.
-To start, I am kicking off a blog series that will take us through the end of 2016.
+This is a place where I will share innovations in the community development space that I’ve learned about and I am putting to practice in projects where Hope is involved.
 Over the past 15 years of working in community development, I have learned – sometimes the hard way! – a few key considerations for those who are embarking on development that creates thriving, equitable communities.
-Over the next few months, I’ll be blogging about each of the following considerations, summarized below.

 Get very clear on the goals, vision, and values of the project before one dollar is raised and one shovel is put in the ground.
 There will be hundreds of decisions for the project.
 Being clear on the goals, vision, and values of the project will make these decisions less difficult.